eslint/rfcs/designs/2019-move-to-async-api/README.md

 ##### Fail-fast on parallel calling

-Because this method updates the cache file, if people call this method in parallel then it causes broken.
-To prevent the broken, it should throw an error if people called this method while the previous call is still running.
+Because this method updates the cache file, it will break of called multiple times in parallel.
+To prevent that, it should throw an error if the method is called while a previous call is still running.

 ##### Abort linting